Order of Saint Lazarus

-In 1572, the Order of Saint Lazarus in Italy was merged with the Order of Saint Maurice under the Royal House of Savoy to form the Order of Saints Maurice and Lazarus, which still exists until today, widely recognised as a dynastic successor of the Italian branch.
-This merger however excluded the holding in the southern part of Italy, then forming part of the Spanish realm.
+In 1572, the Order of Saint Lazarus in Italy was merged with the Order of Saint Maurice under the House of Savoy to form the Order of Saints Maurice and Lazarus, which still exists today and is recognised as a dynastic successor of the Italian branch.
+However, the merger excluded the order's holding in the southern part of Italy, then forming part of the Spanish realm.
 These were transformed into ecclesiastical benefices.
-The Duke of Savoy only managed to gain control of those benefices sited in the duchy of Savoy.
+The Duke of Savoy gained control only of those benefices located in the Duchy of Savoy.

-In 1608, King Henry IV of France, with the approval of the Holy See, linked the French section administratively to the Order of Our Lady of Mount Carmel to form the Royal Military and Hospitaller Order of Our Lady of Mount Carmel and Saint Lazarus of Jerusalem united.
-This branch became closely linked to the Royal Crown during the 18th century with the serving grand masters then being members of the Royal family.
-It suffered the consequences of the French Revolution, and went into exile along with its grand master Louis-Stanislas-Xavier, Comte (count) de Provence, king-in-exile Louis XVIII.
-It formally lost its royal protection in 1830 and then ceased to remain listed as of royal protection in the French Royal Almanac.
+In 1608, King Henry IV of France, with the approval of the Holy See, the jurisdiction of the head of the Catholic Church, linked the French branch administratively to the Order of Our Lady of Mount Carmel to form the Royal Military and Hospitaller Order of Our Lady of Mount Carmel and Saint Lazarus of Jerusalem united.
+This branch became closely linked to the French Crown during the 18th century, with the serving grand masters then being members of the French royal family.
+It suffered the consequences of the French Revolution and went into exile along with its grand master, Louis-Stanislas-Xavier de Bourbon, Count of Provence (the future King Louis XVIII).
+It formally lost its royal protection in 1830 and then ceased to remain listed as having royal protection in the French Royal Almanac.

-The word lazarette, in some languages being synonymous with leprosarum, is believed to also be derived from the hospitaller Order of Saint Lazarus, these edifices being adopted into quarantine stations in the fifteenth century when leprosy was no longer the scourge it had been in earlier centuries.
+The word lazarette (in some languages being synonymous with leprosarum) is believed to also be derived from the hospitaller Order of Saint Lazarus, their foundations having been adapted as quarantine stations in the 15th century, when leprosy was no longer the scourge it had been in earlier centuries.